NBC: Programming

 The network's weekend morning children's programming time slot is programmed by Litton Entertainment under a time-lease agreement.
 The three-hour block of programming designed mainly for 14-16-year-old teenage viewers is under the umbrella branding of The More You Know, based on the network's long-time strand of internally-produced public service announcements of the same name.
 It premiered on October 8, 2016, giving Litton control of all but Fox's Weekend morning E/I programming among the five major broadcast networks.

-Live sports programming is also provided on weekends at any time between 7:00 a.m. and 11:30 p.m.
+Live sports programming is also provided on weekends at any time between 7:00 a.m. and 1:30 a.m.
 Eastern Time, but most commonly between 12 p.m. and 6 p.m.
 Eastern.
 Due to the unpredictable length of sporting events, NBC will occasionally pre-empt scheduled programs (more common with the weekend editions of NBC Nightly News, and local and syndicated programs carried by its owned-and-operated stations and affiliates).
 NBC has also held the American broadcasting rights to the Summer Olympic Games since the 1988 games and the rights to the Winter Olympic Games since the 2002 games.
 Coverage of the Olympics on NBC has included pre-empting regularly scheduled programs during daytime, prime time, and late night.
-In July 2022, NBC announced that the Olympic Channel will be shut down on the 30th of September.
+In July 2022, NBC announced that the Olympic Channel will be shut down on September 30.
 NBC stated they will be announcing the plans for Olympic content in the fall of 2022.

 NBC News

 News coverage has long been an important part of NBC's operations and public image, dating to the network's radio days.
-Notable NBC News productions past and present include Today, NBC Nightly News (and its immediate predecessor, the Huntley-Brinkley Report), Meet the Press (which has the distinction of the longest continuously running program in the history of American television), Dateline NBC, Early Today, NBC News at Sunrise, NBC Nightside and Rock Center with Brian Williams.
+Notable NBC News productions past and present include Today, NBC Nightly News (and its immediate predecessor, The Huntley–Brinkley Report), Meet the Press (which has the distinction of the longest continuously running program in the history of American television), Dateline NBC, Early Today, NBC News at Sunrise, NBC Nightside and Rock Center with Brian Williams.

 In 1989, the news division began its expansion to cable with the launch of the business news channel CNBC.
 The company eventually formed other cable news services including MSNBC (created in 1996 originally as a joint venture with Microsoft, which now features a mix of general news and political discussion programs with a liberal stance), and the 2008 acquisition of The Weather Channel in conjunction with Blackstone Group and Bain Capital.
 In addition, NBCSN (operated as part of the NBC Sports Group, which became an NBC property through Comcast's acquisition of NBCUniversal) carries sports news content alongside sports event telecasts.
 Key anchors from NBC News are also used during NBC Sports coverage of the Olympic Games.